-There is no mechanism in France dedicated to the identification and care of vulnerable groups and persons with special reception needs.
-Some sort of identification of vulnerable persons is made during the social assessment carried out by the orientation platforms.
+279 S ection II.2 "Récupération de l'indu" of the Circular on the temporary waiting allowance, 3 November 2009 the social assessment carried out by the orientation platforms.
 Some motivated requests for an exceptional protection with an access to housing can be transmitted to the prefectures by the asylum seekers or the persons supporting them in their asylum application.
 Even if not regulated by law, some reception centres provide differentiated or separate reception facilities for vulnerable persons.